 - Staff are introduced to the key terms (Appendix 2) via training. - Such students are identified at interview and noted.
-Information is actively sought from partners to inform our response. - Information held about students who 'need careful monitoring' is updated regularly, usually once per half term. - The attendance of students who 'need careful monitoring' is checked on a daily basis. - All staff are able to identify emerging issues of vulnerability. - The pastoral team monitors all students closely. - There is a Learning Support team that specialises in supporting students within College who have specific needs. - Student Services provide support through Counselling Policy and the Support Guidance Skills Personal Advisor.
-They also provide Guidance on Managing Bereavement and Traumatic Incidents.
-(Appendix 10) - Specific arrangements are in place to support the needs of Young Adult Carers. - Staff work closely with Parents and Partner agencies, through Worcestershire Family Front Door and Community Social Workers, where appropriate. - There is a nominated Looked After Child Co-ordinator who supports and monitors this particular vulnerable group and students who have previously been Looked After Children. - Quality Assurance processes consider outcomes for this group of students. - There is a separate policy for 14 16 year olds in College and specific arrangements are made for them.
+Information is actively sought from partners to inform our response. - Information held about students who 'need careful monitoring' is updated regularly, usually once per half term. - The attendance of students who 'need careful monitoring' is checked on a daily basis. - All staff are able to identify emerging issues of vulnerability. - The pastoral team monitors all students closely. - There is a Learning Support team that specialises in supporting students within College who have specific needs. - Student Services provide support through Counselling Policy - Specific arrangements are in place to support the needs of Young Adult Carers. - Staff work closely with Parents and Partner agencies, through Worcestershire Family Front Door and Community Social Workers, where appropriate. - There is a nominated Looked After Child Co-ordinator (Sara Payne) who supports and monitors this particular vulnerable group and students who have previously been Looked After Children. - Quality Assurance processes consider outcomes for this group of students.